euank/v6plus-tun/README.md

-##  map-e tun
+##  v6plus tun

-Rust code to setup a map-e ipv4-in-ipv6 tunnel.
+Rust code to setup a "v6 plus" tunnel using the well-known-ish map-e values.

 This is meant to work with the NTT hikari setup you'll encounter in large parts of Japan.